-Welcome to the French department at CH!
-We have been going from strength to strength over the last few years and French is one of the most popular languages at the school thanks to a fantastic team made up of Miss Alicia Cassidy, Mrs Lucy Ransley, Mrs Justine Cave and, of course, Mrs Michèle Reid.
+Welcome to the French Department at CH!
+We have been going from strength to strength over the last few years and French is one of the most popular languages at the school thanks to a fantastic team made up of Mrs Jane Hudson, Mrs Lucy Ransley, Mrs Justine Cave and, of course, Mrs Michèle Reid.

 High-quality teaching and a passion for the francophone world are at the heart of a diverse team of specialist teachers with a range of academic backgrounds.

 Mrs Hudson studied French and philosophy at university, spending her year abroad studying at l’Université de Charles de Gaule in Lille.
 She has a particular interest in the phonics and etymology of French words.
 Her master’s in educational leadership inspires her to promote life-long language learning across the department.

 Mrs Cave is from Lille in the north of France and has a degree in English history, literature and linguistics.
 Her specialism is the IB and she is a mentor for new teachers at the school.